pranaswi23/Deep_Learning-Demos/README.md

 # Deep_Learning-Demos
-Demos taught in the Deep Learning course by Professor Chinmay Hegde
+Demos taught in the Deep Learning course